Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 11. Select the Right Shampoo

-There’s a huge selection of dog shampoo to choose from.
-But you should know about these main types:
+There’s a huge selection of dog shampoo to choose from, but you should know about these main types:

 • Oatmeal Shampoo: If your dog has dry skin, try an oatmeal-based shampoo meant to soothe irritation.

 • Medicated Shampoo: These shampoos work wonders for dogs with hot spots, skin irritations, and dandruff.
-Consult a vet to find the right medicated shampoo for your Collie.
+Consult a vet to find the right medicated shampoo for your Border Collie.
 Most of these shampoos contain hydrocortisone and coal tar for treating skin irritations.

 • Hypoallergenic Shampoo: Border Collies with sensitive skin or skin conditions will need these shampoos.